BLavery/STM32F407VG-Micropython/README.md

 THAT'S SO EASY.

 Swap the boot jumper from boot1 to boot0 and press reset to re-enable run mode.

+At this stage, add a 3V uart adapter (I use a CP2102) at the TX/RX pins (PA9/PA10).
+3-wire, no vcc.
 A new "drive" appears on my filemanager, "PYBFLASH", with empty boot.py and main.py already present.

 Our DIY board has a LED on PE0.
 Use any editor to put this into main.py: